IssaNasralli/popVAT/README.md

 ### Scripts and Configuration

-Training scripts and configuration files are provided in the folder "Model training of popVAT" **`Model Training of popVAT/`**
+Training scripts and configuration files are provided in the folder  👉 [**`Model Training of popVAT/`**](https://github.com/IssaNasralli/popVAT/tree/main/Model%20training%20of%20popVAT)